awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

    + **Termination protection**: Whether to prevent accidental termination\.
 For more information, see [Enable termination protection](terminating-instances.md#Using_ChangingDisableAPITermination)\.
    + **Detailed CloudWatch monitoring**: Whether to enable detailed monitoring of the instance using Amazon CloudWatch\.
 Additional charges apply\.
 For more information, see [Monitor your instances using CloudWatch](using-cloudwatch.md)\.
    + **Elastic inference**: An elastic inference accelerator to attach to your EC2 CPU instance\.
 For more information, see [Working with Amazon Elastic Inference](https://docs.aws.amazon.com/elastic-inference/latest/developerguide/working-with-ei.html) in the *Amazon Elastic Inference Developer Guide*\.
-   + **T2/T3 Unlimited**: Whether to enable applications to burst beyond the baseline for as long as needed\.
-This field is only valid for T2, T3, and T3a instances\.
+   + **Credit specification**: Whether to enable applications to burst beyond the baseline for as long as needed\.
+This field is only valid for T instances\.
 Additional charges may apply\.
 For more information, see [Burstable performance instances](burstable-performance-instances.md)\.
    + **Placement group name**: Specify a placement group in which to launch the instance\.
 Not all instance types can be launched in a placement group\.
 For more information, see [Placement groups](placement-groups.md)\.
    + **EBS\-optimized instance**: Provides additional, dedicated capacity for Amazon EBS I/O\.
 Not all instance types support this feature, and additional charges apply\.
 For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.
    + **Capacity Reservation**: Specify whether to launch the instance into any `open` Capacity Reservation \(`Open`\), a specific Capacity Reservation \(`Target by ID`\), or a Capacity Reservation group \(`Target by group`\)\.
 To specify that a Capacity Reservation should not be used, choose `None`\.
 For more information, see [Launch instances into an existing Capacity Reservation](capacity-reservations-using.md#capacity-reservations-launch)\.
    + **Tenancy**: Choose whether to run your instance on shared hardware \(**Shared**\), isolated, dedicated hardware \(**Dedicated**\), or on a Dedicated Host \(**Dedicated host**\)\.
 If you choose to launch the instance onto a Dedicated Host, you can specify whether to launch the instance into a host resource group or you can target a specific Dedicated Host\.
 Additional charges may apply\.
 For more information, see [Dedicated Instances](dedicated-instance.md) and [Dedicated Hosts](dedicated-hosts-overview.md)\.
    + **RAM disk ID**: \(Only valid for paravirtual \(PV\) AMIs\) A RAM disk for the instance\.
 If you have specified a kernel, you may need to specify a specific RAM disk with the drivers to support it\.
    + **Kernel ID**: \(Only valid for paravirtual \(PV\) AMIs\) A kernel for the instance\.
+   + **Nitro Enclave**: Allows you to create isolated execution environments, called enclaves, from Amazon EC2 instances\.
+For more information, see [What is AWS Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the *AWS Nitro Enclaves User Guide*\.
    + **License configurations**: You can launch instances against the specified license configuration to track your license usage\.
 For more information, see [Create a License Configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/create-license-configuration.html) in the *AWS License Manager User Guide*\.
    + **Metadata accessible**: Whether to enable or disable access to the instance metadata\.
 For more information, see [Use IMDSv2](configuring-instance-metadata-service.md)\.
    + **Metadata version**: If you enable access to the instance metadata, you can choose to require the use of Instance Metadata Service Version 2 when requesting instance metadata\.
 For more information, see [Configure instance metadata options for new instances](configuring-instance-metadata-options.md#configuring-IMDS-new-instances)\.